beringnpz/roms-bering-sea/_pages/literature.md

 The lower trophic level BESTNPZ model is described here:

 - Gibson GA, Spitz YH (2011) Impacts of biological parameterization, initial conditions, and environmental forcing on parameter sensitivity and uncertainty in a marine ecosystem model for the Bering Sea.
 J Mar Syst 88:214–231 [link](http://dx.doi.org/10.1016/j.jmarsys.2011.04.008)
-- Kearney KA, Hermann A, Cheng W, Ortiz I, Aydin K (in prep) A coupled pelagic-benthic-sympagic biogeochemical model for the Bering Sea: documentation and validation of the BESTNPZ model within a high-resolution regional ocean model.
+- Kearney K, Hermann A, Cheng W, Ortiz I, Aydin K (2020) A coupled pelagic-benthic-sympagic biogeochemical model for the Bering Sea: documentation and validation of the BESTNPZ model (v2019.08.23) within a high-resolution regional ocean model.
+Geosci Model Dev 13:597--650 [link](http://dx.doi.org/10.5194/gmd-13-597-2020)